SeanJBennett/Solar/README.md

 ## Usage <a name="usage"></a>
 Below I am going to demonstrate how a normal run of this program would go.
-First you run Solar.py, and then run submissionFile.py.
-At this point in our system you'll have to check in on your jobs in the Supercomputer's queue and when you see they are all done, run compilationFile.py!
+First you run Solar.py, and then run submissionFile.py after the prompt.
+At this point in our system we have to check in on our jobs in the Supercomputer's queue.
+Solar currently does not do that for you.
+After the jobs are done run compilationFile.py!

 The compilationFile does take a bit of time to fully do its job so if it starts to seem like its idling on you, it's working!
 After all is said and done a new, blank command line should pop up and that indicates that compilationFile.py has finished and all of the data will be in the necessary directories!